groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/emlx-to-png.md

         - icon: "far fa-file-EMLX"
           title: " About EMLX File Format"
           content: |
             The EMLX file format is implemented and developed by Apple.
 The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.
+There are other applications as well such as GroupDocs.Conversion App that can open the EMLX files and convert these to other file formats.

           link: "https://docs.fileformat.com/email/emlx/"

     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"